tnqv/sample-monorepo/README.md

   - Application release requiring applying new task-definitions to ECS services which running in localstack, to update a new task on ECS in localstack via github action, `Docker in Docker` currently not supporting, so applying task definition is only mocking ref
   - Monitoring stacks requiring spin up from mounted volume services stack (with loki, prometheus and jaeger), localstack has some limitation and requiring complex setup, so this part will be set up and run locally

-## Scenario 1: IaC provisioning for the Platform
+## Walkthrough 1: IaC provisioning for the Platform

 ### User Story